gazbert/bxbot/README.md

 The REST API is disabled by default to prevent accidental exposure of unencrypted traffic over public networks.
-To enable it, you need to change the `server.port` in the [./config/application.properties](./config/application.properties) from '-1' to the port you want the bot to listen on - see the 'TLS' section if you plan on accessing the REST API over a public network.
+To enable it, you need to change the `server.port` in the [./config/application.properties](./config/application.properties) from '-1' to the port you want the bot to listen on - see the _[TLS](#tls)_ section below if you plan on accessing the REST API over a public network.

 You _must_ change the `bxbot.restapi.jwt.secret` value in the [./config/application.properties](./config/application.properties) before using the REST API over a public network.